The Ship of the Dead: Plot summary

 Magnus and Alex Fierro travel to the Chase Mansion, where they recover notes written by Randolph at different points in time.
 After reaching Valhalla, Magnus summons a ship gifted by his father Frey.
 Mallory Keen, Halfborn Gunderson, Thomas Jefferson Jr., Samirah al-Abbas and Alex accompany Magnus, while they plan to pick up Blitzen and Hearthstone along the way.
 The crew's conversation is heard by the Nine Billow Maidens, who take them to the court of Aegir, where they discover Hearth and Blitz are being held prisoner.
 Aegir's eldest daughter recognizes Magnus from his previous encounter with her mother Rán.
 Upon being threatened, Magnus swears by his troth to defeat Loki in a flyting contest and to avenge Aegir's humiliation, as Aegir was previously defeated by the god in a contest.
 Aegir invites them to escape while he isn't looking, but the crew is attacked by Aegir's nine daughters.
 They manage to escape with the help of Magnus' grandfather, Njord.
-Njord reveals Magnus that the only way to defeat Loki is by drinking Kvasir's mead.
+Njord reveals to Magnus that the only way to defeat Loki is by drinking Kvasir's mead.
 The crew continue on their journey, with Blitz and Hearth travelling separately to retrieve Bolverk's whetstone.

 As the crew heads to York, the backstories of the members are revealed.
 Mallory died disarming a bomb in Ireland; Halfborn died near Jorvik; TJ died after forcefully accepting a hopeless challenge, a trait inherited from his father Tyr.
 Samirah fasts during the Ramadan season.
 The crew arrives at York, where they duel with the giant Hrungnir for the location of Kvasir's mead.
 They get the information that they need: Kvasir's mead is in Jorvik, also known as Norway in the human realm.
-The crew goes to Norway, retrieve Kvasir's mead from Suttung's daughter, Gunnlöð, and kill Baugi.
+The crew goes to Norway, retrieves Kvasir's mead from Suttung's daughter, Gunnlöð, and kills Baugi.
 Suttung is killed single-handedly by Halfborn.
 They also learn that Naglfar is frozen between Niflheim and Jotunheim.
 They almost froze to death while travelling to Niflheim, but they are rescued by Skadi, Njord's ex-wife.
 Magnus drinks Kvasir's mead, and the crew goes to Naglfar.
 There, Magnus begins his flyting against Loki, but decides not to insult the god.
 Instead, he expresses the love and trust he has for his crew and pities Loki for his evident loneliness, as even his wife Sigyn abandons him.
 Loki shrinks to the size of a nut upon hearing Magnus's words, and he is imprisoned in a walnut given to Mallory earlier by Frigg.
 Magnus and his friends go to Vigridr, the Last Battlefield, and meet the gods, who congratulate them for defeating Loki and delaying Ragnarök.
 For this, Magnus is rewarded with a boon from Odin, and he asks Odin to lend him his lawyers so that he could convert Randolph's mansion into an orphanage and homeless shelter.
-He later recounts his adventure to Annabeth.
+He later recounts his adventure to Annabeth, who is crying due to recent events.